310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 Don’t worry, Sazanami!
 It’s the usual for Tenshouin to talk for hours! ☆
 {% endbubble %}

-{% bubble Eichi %}
+{% bubble Eichi frown %}
 Was that supposed to be a follow-up on my behalf…?
 Well, I digress.

 Right, so the matter at hand.
 As I’ve said, they’ll start the project from scratch.

-However, the client asked that the two of you come up with ideas, instead.
+However, the client asked that the two of you come up with ideas instead.
 {% endbubble %}

 {% bubble Chiaki %}